Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 wp-admin Directory

-The wp-admin directory is where all the backend WordPress Dashboard files are located — no reason for you to change any files there.
+The wp-admin directory is where all the backend WordPress Dashboard files are located.
+There is no reason for you to change any files there.

 Press Directory File Structure

-Did you know you have an option not to have to modify that file to make CSS changes?
+Did you know you have an option not to modify that file to make CSS changes?
 Just go to Appearance > Customize > Additional CSS.
-Then, you can add modified snippets that will override your theme’s CSS file.

-1. Suppose you have a child theme.
+• You have a child theme.
 That is the style.css file you want to modify.
-It is located in your child theme’s folder (themes/agency-pro in the example graphic).
-You do not want to change your framework’s style.css (themes/genesis in the example graphic).
+It is in your child theme’s folder (themes/agency-pro in the example graphic).
+You do not want to change your parent framework’s style.css (themes/genesis in the example graphic).
 When Genesis updates, so will the Genesis style.css, and your modifications will be lost.

-2. Don’t have a child theme?
+• Don’t have a child theme?
 Some themes do not require child themes to avoid wiping out changes with updates.
-Regardless you always want to keep detailed notes or revision copies of every change you make to any file, including the style.css.
-When your theme updates, all those tweaks will be overwritten and have to be reapplied; using a child/theme ensures that your modifications are preserved when your theme updates are essential.
+Regardless, you always want to keep detailed notes and original and revised copies of every change you make to any file, including the style.css.
+This allows you to backtrack if things don’t work out as you would like.

 The uploads directory will have all the graphics and files you have uploaded for your pages and posts.
 By default, uploads are organized by year/month.